Previewed 9 May 2017, Opened 15 May 2017, Closed 2 September 2017 at the Duke of York's Theatre

 "The West End should lift its eyes and give thanks for the transfer of Vicky Featherstone's impenitently rude, riotous production about Scottish schoolgirls on the lash.
 Adapted by Lee Hall from Alan Warner's novel The Sopranos, you could call this play with songs a spiritual cousin to The History Boys.
 It's also a smeary, beery riposte...
 But it's often funny-hysterical, with a heart as stonking as its characters' hangovers.
 A sextet of 17-year-olds from a Catholic state school in Oban descend on Edinburgh.
 Ostensibly there for a choir competition, they're really intent on pandemonium, sacrilege and getting home for the last dance at the Mantrap.
 The girls, performed with relentless energy by a ferocious ensemble, are in various ways at the mercy of life and narrowing horizons, but they are never victims."
 The Sunday Times

-Our Ladies of Perpetual Succour in London at the Duke of York's Theatre previewed from 3 May 2017, opened on 15 May 2017 and closes on 2 September 2017
+Our Ladies of Perpetual Succour in London at the Duke of York's Theatre previewed from 3 May 2017, opened on 15 May 2017 and closed on 2 September 2017